 What are some ways people discuss dance with regards to disability that you feel carry problematic implications or assumptions?

 I think the big problem we have when people talk about dance in relation to disability is inspiration porn; we get boiled down to just being inspirational.
 What that does is it takes away from the artistry of the work.
 There are people who dance just for recreation, and that serves a purpose in the disability movement, like dance therapy.
 That’s a very medical approach and it has a place in the community.
 But it is not a professional dance experience.
 Dance professionals put in time honing our craft and developing our artistry.
 We want to be appreciated and we want critique that is more than just, “That was inspirational.”

-Tell readers what was good, what was bad, what could be better, how we can grow, and how we can improve.
+My advice for press would be to tell readers what was good, what was bad, what could be better, how we can grow, and how we can improve.
 If you don’t give us critique, we will never grow.
 We need critique, there is a place for critique.
 The problem is that dance critics are not often coming from an intersectional perspective.
-They are not thinking about race, gender, sexuality and disability in the art of the dance.
-They are often thinking about it from the white, able-bodied lens, which really detracts from the critique.
+They are not thinking about race, gender, sexuality, and disability in the art of the dance.
+They are often thinking about it from the white able-bodied lens, which really detracts from the critique.